MicrosoftDocs/memdocs/memdocs/intune/protect/data-leak-prevention.md

 ## Next steps

 Want help enabling this or other EMS or Microsoft 365 scenarios?
-If you have at least 150 licenses for Microsoft 365, Enterprise Mobility + Security, or Azure Active Directory Premium, use your [FastTrack benefits](/enterprise-mobility-security/solutions/enterprise-mobility-fasttrack-program).
+If you have at least 150 licenses for Microsoft 365, Enterprise Mobility + Security, or Microsoft Entra ID P1 or P2, use your [FastTrack benefits](/enterprise-mobility-security/solutions/enterprise-mobility-fasttrack-program).